valsdav/ECAL_Weights_MC/PileupMC/README.md

 condor_submit condor_job.txt
 ```

-When all the jobs will be completed, a single dataset with all the weights for all the strips can be created with the script **joinStripWeights.py**
+When all the jobs will be completed, a single dataset with all the weights for all the strips (with all combinations of PU and signal) can be created with the script **joinStripWeights.py**

 ```
-python joinStripWeights.py --dof DOF_file -i inputdir -o outputfile -s signalAmplitude
+python joinStripWeights.py --dof DOF_file -i inputdir -o outputfile -s signalAmplitude [-st stripslist]
 ```

 # Extract bias
+At this point we have a weights dataset with the optimized weights for each strip, each PU and each signal amplitude.

 For each different set of weights based on different strip, PU and signal amplitudes, the reconstructed amplitude can be simulated using the digis saved for each event.
+This calculation is done on xtal base and then the results are aggregated by strip.

-The script **extractBiasDF.cpp** is used to calculated the reconstructud amplitude and bias on each xtal events file, for a specific set of weights.
+The script **extractBiasDF.cpp** is used to calculate the reconstructed amplitude and bias on each xtal event file, for a specific set of weights.
 The output of this script is a CSV file with the mean and std of the reconstructed ampitude and bias for each combination of PU and signal amplitude.

 All the set of weights for each strip are applied to each xtal data using the script **extractAllBias_condor.py** that prepares several condor_jobs.